ybrenning/algodat_practice/data_structures/arrays/README.md

 Space complexity: **O(n)**

 > Dynamic arrays allow for fast random read access, but adding or removing from anywhere but
-> the back of the array requires shifting all other elements over.
+> the back of the array requires shifting other elements over.